Sudzha: History

-In the Middle Ages, the territory formed part of the appanage principality of Rylsk, which was annexed by the Grand Duchy of Lithuania before its final annexation by the Grand Principality of Moscow in the early modern period.

-Sudzha was founded in 1664.
-It was initially a town of the Sumy Regiment within Sloboda Ukraine, and was fortified with ramparts and a moat.
+Early history

+It was founded on an older settlement in 1661 by settlers from the Polish–Lithuanian Commonwealth and fortified with a rampart.
+An ostrog (fort) was soon erected and repeatedly rebuilt.
+Until 1664, it was ruled by an ataman before the administration of a voyevoda was introduced.
+Afterward, it became a town.

-In 1708 it was included within the Kiev Governorate, and in 1779, it became the seat of the Sudzhansky Uyezd within the Kursk Governorate.
+In 1708, it was included within the Kiev Governorate, and in 1779, it became the seat of the Sudzhansky Uyezd within the Kursk Governorate.

 In 1870, the town had a population of 4,482 and the suburbs had a population of 5,624.
-In 1869, there were 393 craftsmen in the town, and in 1871 there were nine factories.
+In 1869, there were 393 craftsmen in the town, and in 1871, there were nine factories.
 In the late 19th century, the town hosted four annual fairs and two weekly markets.
-According to the 1897 Russian Empire census, the town had a population of 7,433, of which 61.2% spoke Ukrainian, 37.2% spoke Russian, 1.2% spoke Yiddish and 0.3% spoke Polish.
+According to the 1897 Russian census, the town had a population of 7,433, of which 61.2% spoke Little Russian (Ukrainian), 37.2% spoke Great Russian (Russian), 1.2% spoke Yiddish, and 0.3% spoke Polish.

+20th century

-In November–December 1918, Sudzha was the seat of the Provisional Workers' and Peasants' Government of Ukraine before its relocation to Belgorod.
-It formed part of the Ukrainian SSR until 1922, when it was transferred to the Russian SFSR.
+Soviet power was established in December 1917.
+However, from April to November 1918, it was occupied by German and Ukrainian forces.
+From November 1918 to January 1919, Sudzha was the seat of the Provisional Workers' and Peasants' Government of Ukraine.
+The seat was subsequently moved to Belgorod.
+In August 1919, it was occupied by the Armed Forces of South Russia, and as a result of subsequent fighting, it changed hands several times until September.
+On November 26, 1919, it was occupied by the Red Army.

 During World War II, Sudzha was occupied by German troops from October 18, 1941, to March 3, 1943.
+It was liberated by Red Army troops of the Voronezh Front during the Belgorod–Kharkov offensive operation.

 Later in the 20th century, a natural gas pipeline transit station was established near Sudzha.
 A gas metering station was installed.
 As of 2024, the output was fed to the Urengoy–Pomary–Uzhhorod pipeline.

+21st century

 Russo-Ukrainian War

 After the beginning of the full-scale Russian invasion of Ukraine in 2022, the Urengoy–Pomary–Uzhhorod pipeline at Sudzha became the last remaining point at which natural gas flowed from Russia to Europe through Ukraine after the 2022 Nord Stream pipeline sabotage.

 On June 4, 2023, Russia said it shot down a Ukrainian drone over Sudzha.

 Kursk offensive

 On August 6, 2024, fierce fighting broke out at the border of Kursk Oblast and around Sudzha as part of an incursion by Ukrainian forces.
 The Ukrainian government confirmed the capture of the town on August 15 and announced the formation of a military administration in Ukrainian-occupied areas of Kursk Oblast.
 A statue of Vladimir Lenin in the town had been dismantled by August 16.

 On March 12, 2025, Russian state media published footage of Russian troops raising flags in the center of Sudzha.
-On the same day, it was reported that the town was liberated.
+On the same day, it was reported that the town was once again under Russian control.